julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 - Blue Cohosh (*Caulophyllum thalictroides*)
 - Savin Juniper (*Juniperus sabina*, historically documented abortifacient)

-These plants belonged to a closed system of **[Fertility And Birth Medicine](/fertility-herbs-women-world-witchcraft/)**, where knowledge was guarded, transmitted through women, and protected from misuse.
+These plants belonged to a closed system of **[Old World Fertility Herbs](/fertility-herbs-for-women-old-world/)**, where knowledge was guarded, transmitted through women, and protected from misuse.

+These plants belonged to a closed system of Old World fertility herbs used by women , where reproductive knowledge was guarded, transmitted through midwives, and protected from misuse.

 **Reason Restricted:** Male presence was recorded in folklore and ritual law as disrupting ritual efficacy or violating reproductive authority.